-How a property line dispute might ruin a sale
+How a property line dispute can ruin a sale

 Real estate transactions involve a mountain of paperwork, and in many states, one of the documents in that sky-high stack is a disclosure form or statement.
-That disclosure is a crucial part of establishing trust with prospective buyers, because it lets them know that you, as the seller, are not aware of any material defects with the property or other red flags, including property line issues.
+That disclosure is a crucial part of establishing trust with prospective buyers, because it lets them know that you, as the seller, are not aware of any material defects or other red flags with the property, including property line or encroachment issues.

 “There are a number of common scenarios where property disputes are more likely, such as if neighbors share a driveway, live on a private road or have irregular-shaped lots with shrubs planted around the property line,” explains Diane Tomb, CEO of the American Land Title Association (ALTA).

 If the property in question is accessible only via a private road located on another person’s property, for instance, this can create headaches when it comes time to sell.
 “If the seller or their predecessor never received an easement for the road, the neighbor can shut off access at any time,” says Tomb.
 “This is more common in areas that were once rural or in exurbs, but also can happen in cities if parking is located in an alleyway.”

 Some forms of landscaping might literally blur the property line as well, which can have ramifications if the buyer is looking to remodel.
 “Occasionally, as trees age or are replaced, they can encroach or make the property line appear to be different to the eye than it is on paper,” says Tomb.
 “If the buyer is planning renovations or an addition that must be set back a certain amount from the property line, they may back out of a deal if the survey shows the property line is actually closer to the house than originally thought.”

 How to resolve a property line dispute